Ecolash/RISC-Processor/README.md

-# Processor Design and FPGA Deployment Guide
+# Processor Design and FPGA Deployment Guide - MiniMIPS

+MiniMIPS is a compact and efficient RISC (Reduced Instruction Set Computer) processor inspired by the MIPS architecture.
+This project is a part of Computer Organisation and Architercture Lab [CS39001] Course.
 This guide outlines the detailed steps required to set up, simulate, and deploy the processor design using Vivado and FPGA.
-Follow the instructions step-by-step for a seamless workflow.
+Follow the instructions step-by-step for a seamless workflow:

 ---